 APPRAISER DISCLOSURE STATEMENT In compliance with Ohio Revised code Section 4763.12 (C) 1.
 Name of Appraiser Kresta A. Fansler 2.
 Class of Certification/Licensure: X Certified General Licensed Residential Temporary General Licensed Certification/Licensure Number: 2015002147 3.
-Scope: This report X is within the scope of my Certification or license. is not within the scope of my Certification or License.
+Scope: This report \underline{X} is within the scope of my Certification or license. is not within the scope of my Certification or License.
 4. Service Provided By: X Disinterested & Unbiased Third Party Interested & Biased Third Party Interested Third Party on Contingent Fee Basis 5.
-Signature of person preparing and reporting the appraisal Husta A Fansler

-This form must be included in conjunction with all appraisal assignments or specialized services performed by a state-certified or state-licensed real estate appraiser.
+Signature of person preparing and reporting the appraisal Kresta A Fansler performed by a state-certified or state-licensed real estate appraiser.